 Why Plan?
 Why Solo?

-In my travel blog, I describe a few hair-raising experiences that taught me to remain calm and have a plan B. Although some adventurous souls travel on the fly, even in today’s electronic world wise travelers think their trips out in advance.
+In my travel blog, I describe a few hair-raising experiences that taught me to remain calm and always have a plan B. Although some adventurous souls travel on the fly, even in today’s electronic world wise travelers think their trips out in advance.
 The key is viewing travel adversity as empowering, not terrifying, but it’s OK (and expected) to scream a few times along the way!

 People are as different as travel adventures and the way you plan or IF you plan depends on your personality and the journey you’re contemplating.
 The consequences of your decision are more serious depending on where you’re headed – Canada on the low-end of the scale versus Iran, Cambodia, Turkey, and parts of Africa on the high-end.
 I’ve experienced poorly and overly planned trips.
 In both cases I lived to tell the tale.
-Reaching a happy medium is ideal.
+Of course reaching a happy medium is ideal.

 Accommodation – What Kind, Where, When

-Today there are abundant on-line booking sources, and they’re getting better and better.
+Today there are abundant on-line booking sources, and with more competition, they’re getting better and better.
 There are many choices depending on your budget and preferences – short-term apartment rentals, hostels, bed & breakfast, guest houses, pensions, hotels, paradors, and more.
-Because my goal is mingling with the locals and experiencing the “real” culture in a foreign country, I usually look for small, reasonably priced accommodations with glowing reviews.
+Because my goal is mingling with locals and experiencing the “real” culture in a foreign country, I usually look for small, reasonably priced accommodations with glowing reviews.

 A healthy breakfast is important before a long day exploring, so if you’re not renting an apartment with a kitchen, look for accommodations that include breakfast.
 Finally, if you’re staying in a hotel, a great concierge and friendly staff are important.
 They take care of you and become your family away from home!